 Without LGBTQ history, there is no American history.
 From Learning for Justice and hosts Leila Rupp and John D'Emilio, Queer America takes listeners on a journey that spans from Harlem to the Frontier West, revealing stories of LGBTQ life we should have learned in school.

 This podcast is produced in partnership with University of Wisconsin Press, publishers of Understanding and Teaching U.S. Lesbian, Gay, Bisexual, and Transgender History.
 It is the first book designed for high school and university teachers who want to integrate LGBTQ history into their standard curriculum.
-From now until the end of the year, the University of Wisconsin Press is offering a 30 percent discount for Queer America listeners who order the recently updated, second edition of this collection.
-Use the promotional code, QAPODCAST.

 Listen to each episode individually, or subscribe for automatic downloads using: